Audiense acquires SOPRISM

 - Leading position the audience intelligence market as verified by G2

-- Growing consumer insights market, expected to reach xyz billions by xyz

-- social affinities is one of the key drivers to understanding and targeting audiences
+- Social affinities is one of the key drivers to understanding and targeting audiences

 For more information please contact: